microscaler/tinkerbell/docs/mdbook/src/adr/0008-Persistent_Agent_Memory_Strategy.md

 ### 💾 Industry-Leading Robustness and Extensibility
 - Supports scalable integration with external vector databases and clustering solutions.
-- Positions Tinkerbell to lead industry standards by addressing significant agentic memory weaknesses explicitly and comprehensively.
+- Positions Tiffany to lead industry standards by addressing significant agentic memory weaknesses explicitly and comprehensively.

 ---